 Katana is a cloud-based platform for managing manufacturing, inventory and production.
 Its real-time tracking of raw materials, finished goods and bills of materials (BOMs) helps F&B producers manage stock more efficiently.
 Katana supports product variants and multi-site operations, making it suitable for simple production environments like breweries, bakeries and artisanal food producers.

 However, Katana lacks advanced forecasting capabilities and dynamic safety stock calculations commonly needed in inventory management software for food industry.
-Companies often rely on spreadsheets or separate planning tools to manage variability, making it less suitable for highly perishable or fast-moving stock.
+Companies often rely on spreadsheets or separate planning tools to manage variability.
+This makes Katana less suitable for advanced perishable goods inventory management in fast-moving food and beverage supply chains.

 Relex provides an enterprise-grade solution for retailers and FMCG companies using machine learning to improve demand forecasting and reduce waste.
 Its platform offers end-to-end visibility between procurement, production and sales — that makes it a good F&B inventory management system for large distributors and grocers.